 CD Baby has been around for a very long time, having been first founded in 1998.
 They first started in physical music distribution (like actual physical CDs) and were one of the first big companies to provide digital music distribution.

-However, just like TuneCore, CD Baby has the very dated business model of pay-per-release.
+However, just like TuneCore, CD Baby has a very dated business model of pay-per-release.

 Although CD Baby only charges you once to release a piece of music (they do not charge annually), they do take a 9% cut of your streaming money forever on top of that one-time fee.